oasis-tcs/openc2-oc2ls/oc2ls-v1.0-wd04.md

 The OpenC2 language defines two message types:

 1. **Command**: An instruction from one system,the OpenC2 "Producer", to one or more systems, the OpenC2 "Consumer(s)", to act on the content of the command
-2. **Response**: Any information captured or necessary to send back to the invoking system that requested the Command be invoked.
-I.e. the OpenC2 Consumer response to the OpenC2 Producer.
+2. **Response**: Any information captured or necessary to send back to the invoking system that requested the Command be invoked, i.e., the OpenC2 Consumer response to the OpenC2 Producer.

 The components of an OpenC2 Command are an action (what is to be done), a target (what is being acted upon), an optional actuator (what is performing the command), and command options, which influence how the command is to be performed.
 An action coupled with a target is sufficient to describe a complete OpenC2 Command.
 The inclusion of an actuator and/or command-options provide additional precision.